• Skip to primary navigation

 • Remove the beets from the oven and allow them to cool while you assemble the rest of the hummus ingredients.

-• In your food processor or high speed blender, add chickpeas, garlic cloves, roasted beets, salt, lemon juice, olive oil and water (as needed) and blend until well combined and smooth.
-Add more water or olive oil to get the desired texture.
+• In your food processor or high-speed blender, add chickpeas, garlic cloves, roasted beets, salt, lemon juice, water (as needed), and oil, and blend until well combined and smooth.
+Add more water, if needed, to get desired smooth texture.

-• Add mixture to a serving bowl and drizzle with additional olive oil (optional) and top with reserved chickpeas and chopped scallions (optional)
+• Add the mixture to a serving bowl and drizzle with additional olive oil (optional) and top with reserved chickpeas and chopped scallions (optional).

 Notes

-I recommend setting about 10 chickpeas aside (before processing) so you can use them to garnish the finished product.
-Serve hummus with tortilla chips, cucumber chips, carrot sticks, or jicama chips.
+I recommend setting about 5-10 chickpeas aside (before processing) to use as garnish.
+Serve hummus with crackers, tortilla chips, cucumber chips, carrot sticks, or jicama chips.

 As a shortcut, you can use canned or pre-cooked beets.